-No Churn Vanilla Bean Ice Cream — this recipe is a game changer for anybody who craves homemade ice cream but lacks the special equipment.
+My No Churn Vanilla Bean Ice Cream recipe is a 3 ingredient recipe for perfect vanilla ice cream ~ without the machine!

 What if I told you you could have the ultimate vanilla bean ice cream tonight, without the fancy ice cream machine?
 All you need is some heavy cream, a can of sweetened condensed milk, and a vanilla bean.
 Ready, set, go!
 I’ll wait while you pull your jaw up off the floor and go gather your ingredients.

 the secret to amazing vanilla ice cream